richbl/ng2-visualizejs/README.md

 Install the npm packages described in the `package.json` and verify that it works:

-**Attention Windows Developers:  You must run all of these commands in administrator mode**.
+> Attention Windows developers: you must run all of these commands in administrator mode.

 ```bash
 npm install